BillyBain/My_React_Portfolio/README.md

 # Test Instructions
 Once installed you can play around with the code.
 Follow the tabs to look the different topics and notice it all stays in the same page!
-Except the resume which brings you to a link to downlod it.
+Except the resume which brings you to a link to download it.

 # Thoughts
 React is a lot of fun I cannot wait to do more with it!!